Semirings: Overview

 A more sophisticated example is the set of finitely generated modules over a ring, where the sum is the direct sum, and the product is the tensor product. \end{example}

 But we are mainly interested in the other extreme.
 We say that a semiring $\mcA$ is \textbf{idempotent} if the semigroup $(\mcA,+)$ is idempotent.

 For example, the power set $(\mathbf{P}(S),\cup,\cap, \emptyset, S)$ of a set $S$, is an idempotent semiring.
 (Note that one could reverse $\cup$ and $\cap$ and still have an idempotent semiring!)
-Similarly, the set of ideals of a ring is an idempotent semiring.
+Similarly, the set of ideals of a ring is an idempotent semiring, under the usual addition and multiplication of ideals.

 \begin{rem} $ $\begin{enumerate}\eroman \item An idempotent semiring cannot be additively cancellative, since $a+\zero = a = a+a.$

 \item Every idempotent semiring is \textbf{zero sum free} (ZSF) \cite[p.~4]{golan92}, in the sense that $a_1 + a_2 = \zero$ implies $a_1 = a_2 = \zero$, since $a_1 = a_1 + (a_1 + a_2) = a_1 + a_2 =\zero.$\footnote{ZSF semirings are called ``antirings'' in \cite{DO} and ``lacking zero sums'' in \cite{IKR}.} \end{enumerate} \end{rem}